raku-community-modules/URI/README.md

-﻿# Perl6 realization of URI - Uniform Resource Identifiers handler
+﻿# Raku realization of URI - Uniform Resource Identifiers handler

-A URI implementation using Perl 6 grammars to implement RFC 3986 BNF.
+A URI implementation using Raku grammars to implement RFC 3986 BNF.
 Currently only implements parsing.
 Includes URI::Escape to (un?)escape characters that aren't otherwise allowed in a URI with % and a hex character numbering.